Michael Lesslie

-Michael Lesslie (born November 1983) is a British playwright, screenwriter and producer.
+Michael Lesslie (born 11 November 1984) is a British playwright, screenwriter and producer.

 Life and career

 He studied English Language and Literature at Exeter College, Oxford, where he received a double first.
 His debut short film, Heavy Metal Drummer, was nominated for a BAFTA Award.

 Theatre

 In 2005 he wrote a stage adaptation of The Constant Prince, which performed at the Oxford Playhouse and London Arcola.
 In 2007 he adapted the film Swimming With Sharks for the stage.
 It opened at the Vaudeville Theatre, making Michael then the youngest person ever to have opened a new play straight into the West End.
 His play Prince of Denmark, a Hamlet prequel, was premiered in 2011 by the National Youth Theatre at the Royal National Theatre in London.
 It was subsequently performed at the Ambassadors Theatre in the West End.

 Film

-In 2015 Lesslie adapted Macbeth, rewriting a script by Todd Louiso and Jacob Koskoff.
+In 2015 Lesslie adapted William Shakespeare's Macbeth, rewriting a script by Todd Louiso and Jacob Koskoff.
 The film was directed by Justin Kurzel and starred Michael Fassbender and Marion Cotillard.
 It played in official competition at the Cannes Film Festival and received a 10 minute standing ovation.

 He wrote the original script for the Assassin's Creed film adaptation in 2016, which was then rewritten by Adam Cooper and Bill Collage and others.

 In 2017, a film adaptation of Shakespeare's Hamlet, written by Lesslie and starring Riz Ahmed was announced.
-Hamlet, which Ahmed and Lesslie also produced, had its world premiere at the 52nd Telluride Film Festival on August 30 2025, and also screened at the 2025 Toronto International Film Festival on September 5 2025.
+Hamlet, which Ahmed and Lesslie also produced, had its world premiere at the 52nd Telluride Film Festival on August 30, 2025, and also screened at the 2025 Toronto International Film Festival on September 5, 2025.

 In 2023 he co-wrote the adaptation of Suzanne Collins' novel The Hunger Games: The Ballad of Songbirds & Snakes, directed by Francis Lawrence.

-In May 2, 2024 Hollywood Reporter announced him as one of the writers of the forthcoming Now You See Me movie; titled Now You See Me: Now You Don't, it will be released in November 2025.
+On May 2, 2024, The Hollywood Reporter announced him as one of the writers of Now You See Me: Now You Don't.
+It was released in November 2025.

 On May 21, 2024, Deadline Hollywood reported that Lesslie had been set by Marvel Studios to write the upcoming reboot of the X-Men film franchise, now set in the Marvel Cinematic Universe.

+On March 20, 2026, Lesslie was hired to write the screenplay for Fast Forever.